Jocelyn-H213/WebScrape_neko-jirushi/README.md

 logging.basicConfig(level=logging.DEBUG, ...)
 ```

-## Data Management
+## 🧹 Data Management & Cleanup

-Since this scraper can generate large amounts of data (potentially several GB), the scraped data is excluded from version control via `.gitignore`.
+Since this scraper generates large amounts of data (potentially several GB), the scraped data is excluded from version control via `.gitignore`.
 Here are some tools to manage your data:

 ### Data Manager Script